We can only remove abandoned vehicles if both:

-We issue enforcement notices before removing vehicles, unless it is the police who have asked us to remove it.
+We issue enforcement notices before removing vehicles, unless the police have asked us to remove it.

-- parked vehicles causing a danger – these should be reported to the police
+- parked vehicles which are badly parked, causing an obstruction or are in a dangerous condition – these should be reported to the police

 Questions and facts about abandoned vehicles

-We can only remove the vehicle if its owner is unknown and the vehicle untaxed.
-If the vehicle belongs to a neighbour and it has a valid tax then it does not meet the criteria of an abandoned vehicle and we are unable to remove it.
+We will check whether a vehicle reported as abandoned is taxed and has an MOT.
+We can only remove it if the owner is unknown and the vehicle untaxed.
+If the vehicle belongs to a neighbour or it has a valid tax then it does not meet the criteria for an abandoned vehicle.

-Your neighbour owns the vehicle but never uses it and it is untaxed
+My neighbour owns a vehicle but never uses it and it is untaxed – is it abandoned?

-A vehicle that has been abandoned on private land
+Who should I contact about a vehicle that has been abandoned on private land?

 You should contact the landowner to make them aware of the vehicle.
 In some circumstances we are able to assist landowners remove abandoned vehicles from their land.Is there anything wrong with this page?